Bayern toasting Bundesliga dominance ahead of... | Taiwan News

 "It can go on like that," Bayern sporting director Hasan Salihamidzic said.

 Ominously for Bayern's rivals, the Bavarian powerhouse has not lost during Oktoberfest for the last eight years.
-The 185th edition of the beer-festival in Munich started Saturday and will run until Oct.
+The 185th edition of the beer-festival in Munich started Saturday and runs until Oct.
 7.

 While they may indulge themselves by wearing the traditional leather pants of the region, the players will have to resist the temptations of the jugs of wheat beer at the festival - at least until the last Sunday.